 - Inpatient drug rehab or outpatient program (IOP)?

 - 30 day, 60 day, or 90 day drug rehab?

 - Co-occurring disorder treatment?

 - Gender-specific or gender-separate treatment?

 The Need for Medical Detox

 Detoxification is often the first step that addicts face when deciding to confront an addiction.
-Addiction often comes with serious physical and mental withdrawal symptoms when patients cease using certain drugs.
-There are a number of variables that determine whether a person should participate in a medically-monitored detox from drugs.
+Addiction often comes with serious physical and mental withdrawal symptoms when clients cease using certain drugs.
+There are a number of variables that determine whether a person should participate in medically-monitored detox from drugs.
 They are: